 This in between stage, this part of Croatia is something special for me.
 It reminds me of previous journeys and my first time in Croatia a few years ago.
 I cycled from Istria up north.
 Land inwards.
 The people I met, the road I cycled and the feeling of the area, in a way it has the same atmosphere.
 A similar vibe.
 I’m glad to be here.

 From Velebit to Gorski Kotar, another day on the road.
-Hiking, hitch hiking and hiking again.
+Hiking, hitch-hiking and hiking again.
 In Breze a truck-driver takes me to Stalak, a place in the middle of the forest.
 Now it’s forest for the next few hours.
 Forest everywhere.
 Good smelling trees.
 Old trees, big trees.
 All I see are trees, trees, trees.

 I hike on the asphalt and I like it.
 I’m glad I don’t have to enter the forest.
 It’s like a certain, I don’t know what’s behind, but from the road it looks dark and scary.
-From the stories of other hikers I’ve learned that it’s wild.
+From the stories of other hikers, I’ve learned that it’s wild.
 Bushes, plants, more bushes chest-high, head-high – everywhere, anywhere.
 I can see that from the road.
 I’m doing good, I’m doing great.
 No regrets, I don’t feel sorry.
 This us my way.
 For now.

 Half an hour later a car arrives.
 I’m in good hands, I felt it immediately.
 Biljana, the mother of the voice on the phone had prepared a room for me.
 She’s got a twinkle in her eyes and a smile on her face.
 Although I’m not very hungry, she prepares a hikers-meal.
 “Energy-bomb” she tells me.
 “You need it.”
 While I’m eating, she cleans the mushrooms her son picked in the forest.
-About five kilo of them.
-It’s a specialty if the region.
+About five kilos of them.
+It’s a speciality if the region.
 Wild mushrooms.
 I eat and look at her.
 I’m happy to be here.

-I feel welcome and thankful.
+Not only that, but I feel welcome and thankful.
 Another great day on the road.
 And I’m a morning-walk away from Samarske Stijene.
 Tomorrow I’ll be back on the trail.